The Best American Made Folding Knives

 Benchmade Bugout 535

 The Bugout has become a best-seller for Benchmade.
 Why?
-Because it’s unbelievably lightweight at 1.8 oz, yet it sports a great 3.24 inch S30V blade, Grivory with steel liner grips, a deep carry clip, & Benchmade’s smooth Axis lock.
+Because it’s unbelievably lightweight at 1.8 oz, yet it sports a great 3.24 inch S30V blade, Grivory (plastic) with steel liner handle scales, a deep carry clip, & Benchmade’s smooth Axis lock.
+This has been a winning combo now replicated by other companies.
 It’s certainly become one of my new favorite ultralight EDC knives.
-A new smaller version, the Mini Bugout 533, is also available.
+You can customize your Bugout with a wide variety of aftermarket accessories like micarta or titanium handle scales.
+I personally own the pricier carbon fiber 535-3 version with an S90V blade.
+A smaller version, the Mini Bugout 533, is also available.

 More Info/Current Pricing from BladeHQ.com